Name: Jake LaMotta

 Boxing Record: click

-- Defeated Sugar Ray Robinson by a ten-round unanimous decision on February 5, 1943.
+- Defeated Sugar Ray Robinson by a ten-round unanimous decision in Detroit on February 5, 1943.
 It was Robinson's first loss after 40 professional victories.
-LaMotta and Robinson fought six times, with Robinson winning five and LaMotta winning one.
+LaMotta fought Robinson six times.
 LaMotta later said, "I fought Sugar Ray so often, I almost got diabetes."

-- Was scheduled to make his first title defense against Rocky Graziano on June 28, 1950, but the fight was canceled after Graziano fractured his left hand.
+- Scheduled to make his first title defense against Rocky Graziano in New York City on June 28, 1950, but the fight was canceled after Graziano fractured his left hand.

-- Made his first title defense against Tiberio Mitri on July 12, 1950 and won by a fifteen-round unanimous decision.
+- Made his first title defense against Tiberio Mitri in New York City on July 12, 1950, and won by a fifteen-round unanimous decision.

-- Defended the title against Laurent Dauthuille on September 13, 1950.
+- Defended the title against Laurent Dauthuille in Detroit on September 13, 1950.
 Behind on points, LaMotta knocked out Dauthuille with just thirteen seconds left in the fifteenth and final round.

 - Played a bartender in the 1961 Paul Newman movie The Hustler and appeared on several episodes of the TV series Car 54, Where Are You? in 1962 and 1963.